Online Submissions

 X. Footnotes

-- Such references should be made using the MS Word tool “References” → “Insert Footnote” (Arabic numerals).
+- Footnotes are made using the MS Word tool “References” → “Insert Footnote” (Arabic numerals).
+Add the original footnotes without translating them.

 - If the bibliographic description, including the document number, allows for unambiguous identification of a document, the web address of the document should not be included.